mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ROQ\_UNKNOWN\_FLOW\_ID (0x06):
-: An endpoint was unable to handle a flow identifier, e.g., because it was not signalled or because the endpoint does not support multiplexing using arbitrary flow identifiers.
+: An endpoint was unable to handle a flow identifier, e.g., because it was not signaled or because the endpoint does not support multiplexing using arbitrary flow identifiers.

 ROQ\_EXPECTATION\_UNMET (0x07):
-: Expectiations of the QUIC transport set by RoQ out-of-band signalling were not met by the QUIC connection.
+: Expectiations of the QUIC transport set by RoQ out-of-band signaling were not met by the QUIC connection.

 # RoQ-QUIC and RoQ-RTP API Considerations {#api-considerations}